TheDers/sfdc-qcp-vscode-extension/README.md

 The initialization will also create a `README.md` and `tsconfig.json` if they don't already exist.

+Optionally, a `.prettierrc` file will be created during initialization.
+This can be configured in the extension settings.

 Upon initialization, you will be asked if you want to pull all the files from Salesforce and optionally include example files locally.

 ## Requirements